Advice for students who are

 “Persevere with your studies because it’s easier to keep on top of your studies than fall behind.” - Raman

-“Don’t worry because you’ll quickly learn your way round academy but if you get lost then there is plenty of help so you can find your way.” - Bindi
+“Don’t worry because you’ll quickly learn your way around the academy but if you get lost then there is plenty of help so you can find your way.” - Bindi

 “Work to your fullest.
 Your work in Year 7 needs to be the same standard as Year 10." - Anika